 OVERVIEW

-We are thus broadly focused on the integration of evolutionary and developmental biology and soft matter physics to inform fundamental questions from animal signalling to the bio-inspired or biomimetic design of novel, eco-friendly, functional materials by mimicking the ‘green’ water-based intra-cellular self-assembly processes.
+We are thus broadly focused on the integration of evolutionary biology, developmental biology, and soft matter physics to inform fundamental questions from animal signalling to the bio-inspired or biomimetic design of novel, eco-friendly, functional materials by mimicking the ‘green’ water-based intra-cellular self-assembly processes.
 Towards this end, we are keen on developing and applying an ‘-omics’ approach to unravel the precise developmental basis of animal structural colouration in non-model organisms.
+We are also very much interested in comparative, macro-evolutionary questions on the evolution of iridescent and non-iridescent structural colouration in nature, questions that are well-poised to be presently addressed given the recent phylo-genomics driven progress in systematics.

-We are thus broadly focused on the integration of evolutionary and developmental biology and soft matter physics to inform fundamental questions from animal signalling to the bio-inspired or biomimetic design of novel, eco-friendly, functional materials by mimicking the ‘green’ water-based intra-cellular self-assembly processes.
+We are thus broadly focused on the integration of evolutionary biology, developmental biology, and soft matter physics to inform fundamental questions from animal signalling to the bio-inspired or biomimetic design of novel, eco-friendly, functional materials by mimicking the ‘green’ water-based intra-cellular self-assembly processes.
 Towards this end, we are keen on developing and applying an ‘-omics’ approach to unravel the precise developmental basis of animal structural colouration in non-model organisms.
+We are also very much interested in comparative, macro-evolutionary questions on the evolution of iridescent and non-iridescent structural colouration in nature, questions that are well-poised to be presently addressed given the recent phylo-genomics driven progress in systematics.

 Structure and Function of Biophotonic Nanostructures

-Evolution and development of Biophotonic Nanostructures
+Evolution and Development of Biophotonic Nanostructures

 Structural colours have evolved over millions of years of selection for a consistent optical function.
 Having unlocked the nanostructural secrets of avian and arthropod biophotonic nanostructures, we are interested now in understanding how organisms have evolved to facilely develop these nanostructures via intra-cellular self-assembly at the large optical length scales, both from a micro- and macro-evolutionary perspectives, informed also by the fossil record.

-Biomimetics and Bioinspiration of Designer Nano-architectures
+Biomimetics and Bioinspiration of Nature's Multi-functional Nanostructures

-Currently, the fabrication of a choice, defect-free, large-area photonic crystals via synthetic amphiphile or lyotropic self-assembly is challenging.
-Nature has pre-empted engineering and has in many instances arrived at optimal solutions to problems in sensing and communication, using (self-assembled) biophotonic nanostructures.
-We are interested in the biomimetic and bioinspired design and synthesis of novel photonic architectures for multi-functional applications |
+Currently, the fabrication of a designer, defect-free, large-area photonic crystals via synthetic amphiphile or lyotropic self-assembly is very challenging.
+Nature has pre-empted engineering and has in many instances arrived at optimal solutions to our current problems in sensing and communication, using (self-assembled) biophotonic nanostructures.
+We are very interested in harnessing this innate ability of cells to self-assemble to develop novel biomimetic and bioinspired routes for the design and synthesis of novel nanostructures for multi-functional applications from sola cells, fibre-optics to cosmetics and textiles. |